New Orleans Style Barbecue Shrimp

 - 3/4 teaspoon salt

-- 2 pounds extra large shrimp, peeled and deveined
+- 2 pounds extra large or jumbo shrimp, peeled and deveined

 - 5 tablespoons unsalted butter